 4. Parfait: Saryoutsujiri (Tokyo)

 “Saryoutsujiri Daimaru” is a professional desert shop in Tokyo.
 A variety of parfait menus is available.
-If you pay attention other customers’ pick, you will find many green-colored parfaits on their tables.
+If you pay attention to other customers’ picks, you will find many green-colored parfaits on their tables.
 Right, matcha parfait is the most popular menu there!
-Order one and you will effortlessly under-stand why it is so delicious.
+Order one and you will effortlessly understand why it is so delicious.